IzaMarkstrom/wordpress-frontend-vue/README.md

 1. Go to [Vercel](https://vercel.com/dashboard) and create an account/ log in.
 2. Add new - project
-3. Connect GitHub till Vercel
+3. Connect GitHub to Vercel
 4. Import your repository
 5. Add environmental variables (same as in your .env file)